jdelic/saltshaker-laptop/README.rst

 This is supposed to run from a local salt-minion install, using ``salt-call`` in a masterless setup.
-Based on a clean Debian Bookworm netinst installation, I'm using this to get to my minimal laptop setup on a Dell XPS13.
-I am currently running this on a 9310 model.
+Based on a clean Debian Bookworm netinst installation, I'm using this to provision my work setup on a Dell XPS13 and my home PC.
+I am currently running this on a 9310 model, unfortunately the newer ones are terrible, and my custom-built Ryzen 9.

 Among other things, this config will install: